sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>ipset</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Manage Linux IP sets
+Short desc    : Manage Linux IP sets
 URL          : http://ipset.netfilter.org/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : IP sets are a framework inside the Linux kernel since version 2.4.x, which can
+Descript     : IP sets are a framework inside the Linux kernel since version 2.4.x, which can
              : be administered by the ipset utility.
 Depending on the type, currently an IP
              : set may store IP addresses, (TCP/UDP) port numbers or IP addresses with MAC
              : addresses in a way, which ensures lightning speed when matching an entry